vippsas/vipps-developers/developer-resources/servers.md

 The disaster recovery environment is as important as the production environment.

-For API products where we makes requests to your servers, please make sure that these request servers are allowed through firewalls, etc.
+For API products where we make requests to your servers, please make sure that these request servers are allowed through firewalls, etc.

 ## DNS lookup commands